myselfatul/blogging-website/README.md

 # blogging-website
-This application has been built in MERN stack(MongoDB, ExpressJS, ReactJS and NodeJS).The front end for this application is in ReactJS.
+This application has been built in MongoDB, ExpressJS and NodeJS.

 # Overview
 This is basically the backend for the blogging-website which will have login/signup feature, will have some posts listed.
 Once you have choosen a post, you will have its detail.
 After that you can read posts.